vyas-research-group/Onboarding/README.md

 For DFT:
 - Avogadro: https://www.openchemistry.org/downloads/ **AND/OR**
 - GaussView: requires a license you will obtain from Shubham
+- (note Avogadro has a million versions, I prefer v.
+1.98.1 which can be found here: https://github.com/OpenChemistry/avogadrolibs/releases)

 For MD:
 - ChimeraX: https://www.cgl.ucsf.edu/chimerax/download.html **AND/OR**